-The SFOC guarantee refers to the above ISO reference conditions and lower calorific value.
-It is guaranteed for the power-speed combination in the optimising point (O) and the engine running 'fuel economy mode' in compliance with IMO NO_x emission limitations.
+The SFOC guarantee refers to the above ISO reference conditions and lower calorific value and is valid for one running point only.
+The guaranteed running point is equal to the power-speed combination in the optimising point (O) = 100% SMCR but, if requested, a running point between 85% and 100% SMCR can be selected.

-The SFOC guarantee is given with a tolerance of 5%
+The SFOC guarantee is given with a tolerance of 5%.